 Training Stress Balance: Two Methods of Calculation and Assumptions

-Also, I will share with you the Excel workbook you can play with, and also the screen cast of me explain how to use the TSB method.
+In this blog post I will share with you the Excel workbook you can play with, and also the screen cast of me explain how to use the TSB method.
+I am also discussing different pro’s and con’s of two very similar ways of calculating Chronic and Acute Load and their assumptions.

 Related Articles